Hi I'm Cindy!!

 Maybe you’re wondering why I picked that name for my company?
 Well, CLS are my initials and I help women get rid of the things in their closet that aren’t a “10”.
 I wanted it to be more than just closets for my blog because I am also passionate about nutrition and exercise.
 Because of my background in nursing and my family history of cancer, heart disease and diabetes, I choose to eat a diet heavy on plants.
 I am always looking for healthy recipes that are easy and taste good.
 And I love chocolate and red wine!
 But they’re healthy, right?
 Yes they are!
 I have been teaching exercise classes since 1982 and know that cycling, yoga, Pilates, Barre, and muscle conditioning are so good for you (and me)!

 So that’s my story and I’m sticking with it!
-P.S.: 22 years later I am still the Secretary and Vice-President of my husband’s Commercial Painting Business.
+P.S.: I am the Secretary and Vice-President of my husband’s Commercial Painting Business.
 AND I get to do what I’m passionate about – helping women feel beautiful and confident and teach exercise classes and cycling.

 Have a Beautiful Day!